melgann/dse-project/README.md

 #### Assumptions
 - One vacant retail unit per street.
-- Distances are straight-line.
+- Distances are straight-line (using Haversine).
-- Linear relationships assumed.
+- Relationships among variables are linear — the variation in the data can be captured using straight-line (linear) combinations of the variables

 #### Scoring Formula

 #### PCA & Normalization
 - Applied PCA on catchment and accessibility variables.
-- Kept top 3 components (>98.9% and >79.8% variance explained).
+- Kept top 3 components (>98.9% for Captive Catchment Score and >79.8% variance explained for Accessibility Score).
 - Weighted sums normalized using min-max scaling.

 #### Weights